oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

   bitext
 ```

+## Sanity checks
-As a sanity check, it is recommended to run the following script:
+As a basic sanity check, it is recommended to run the following script:
 ```
 scripts/report/get_basic_collect_stat.sh manner
 ```